2025 Graduate Student Conference in Education

 • What might it mean to see or make con-current(s) through our methodologies, our pedagogies, our interventions?

-Workshop/Collaborative Activity/Facilitated Discussions: Workshops and collaborative activities designed to provoke discussion of central topics of concern, perhaps by co-producing an artefact, listening to something together, etc. Must indicate whether designed for engagement in-person or online.
+• Workshop/Collaborative Activity/Facilitated Discussions: Workshops and collaborative activities designed to provoke discussion of central topics of concern, perhaps by co-producing an artefact, listening to something together, etc.

-Paper Presentation: Short papers that essay, intervene, explore, or animate ongoing scholarship in the realm of education (broadly conceived); depending on volume of submissions, papers may be organized into panels for presentation online (potential day 2 on Zoom).
+• Paper Presentation: Short papers (15 minutes) that essay, intervene, explore, or animate ongoing scholarship in the realm of education (broadly conceived)

 Submit your proposal today!
-Please note all submissions will be made through the YUWrite journal portal and will be anonymously peer-reviewed by graduate students at York University in the Faculty of Education.
-Begin your proposal submission at: https://forms.gle/BCRm1XawSsqM4qhE6
+Please note all submissions must be made through the YUWrite journal portal and will be anonymously peer-reviewed by graduate students at York University in the Faculty of Education.

 For more information, please contact: gradconf@edu.yorku.ca